tudelft3d/Energy_ADE/README.md

 - **Test datasets** that focus on different aspects/modules of the Energy ADE
 - A **set of modelling rules and suggestions** explaining how to use certain classes of the Energy ADE 3.0 (please refer to the documentation)
 - **Java-based libraries** are being developed by HFT Stuttgart to add support to the [citygml4j](https://github.com/citygml4j/citygml4j) APIs and to the CityGML [3D City Database Importer/Exporter](https://github.com/3dcitydb/importer-exporter).
 For practical reasons, they are currently hosted [here (citygml4j)](https://transfer.hft-stuttgart.de/gitlab/energy-ade/energy-ade-3-citygml4j) and [here (citydb)](https://transfer.hft-stuttgart.de/gitlab/energy-ade/energy-ade-3-3dcitydb).
 The latest package, including the Energy ADE 3.0 Java libraries for citygml4j, the 3DCityDB Importer/Exporter API, and the DDL scripts with schema mappings for full 3DCityDB Importer/Exporter plugin support, can be downloaded from [here](https://transfer.hft-stuttgart.de/gitlab/energy-ade/energy-ade-3-releases).
 - OGC Web Feature Service (WFS) implementation of Energy ADE 3.0 as a product of Java-based libraries to support 3DCityDB.
+Installation guide is available [here](https://3dcitydb-docs.readthedocs.io/en/version-2024.0/wfs/installation.html).
+Make sure to follow Step 5: Install ADE extensions (optional).

 # Further resources